 The current curriculum of the visual computing concentration covers (but is not limited to) the following topics:

-- Machine learning and data-driven techniques in visual computing.
+- Machine learning, deep learning, and data-driven techniques in visual computing.

 - Geometric, procedural, and physics-based modelling in computer graphics and computer animation.

 - Pattern and action recognition in images and video.